-As an experienced chicken owner, I can proudly say that healthy, productive and happy chickens are as a result of what they feed on.
+As an experienced chicken owner, I can proudly say that healthy, productive, and happy chickens result from what they feed on.

 This means they eat or try to eat just about anything they can get into contact with in their search for food.

 Feeding Habits of Backyard Chickens

 Since this could be a good source of their food, you should know that this practice is not the best for your backyard brood.
-It is likely that they may not enjoy a healthy and well-balanced diet out there.
+Likely, they may not enjoy a healthy and well-balanced diet out there.

-This type of chicken feed plays a crucial role in keeping your brood healthy as well as helping them to consistently produce eggs of very high quality.
+This type of chicken feed plays a crucial role in keeping your brood healthy and helping them consistently produce eggs of very high quality.

 Also, you should think out of the box when feeding your flock of backyard chickens.
 And this is where the use of supplemental feeds comes into play.

 This is the time when their food intake should be higher.
-In this case, foraging does not play a role at all because of the weather conditions outside which does not allow them to free-range.
+In this case, foraging does not play a role because the weather conditions outside do not allow them to free-range.

 As such, you are advised to include vegetables, fruits, and grains in the main diet of your chickens to keep them happy, especially when it’s cold.

 Table food can be another good source of nutrients for your chickens.
 Foods such as rolled oats, wholemeal rice, bread, cooked pasta, and legumes are an alternative diet for your flock.

 Chickens are very sensitive to the diet provided to them in the same way humans do.
-On that note take precautions when feeding them to avoid food poisoning and other health-related causes.
+On that note, take precautions when feeding them to avoid food poisoning and other health-related causes.

 Feeding Your Layers

-The quality of eggs laid by your backyard chickens will depend largely on what they are eating.
-And when we say quality we simply mean the size, color, and flavor.
+The quality of eggs your backyard chickens lays will depend mainly on what they eat.
+And when we say quality, we simply mean the size, color, and flavor.

 These nutrients have been proven to be effective in layers.
 Therefore, their eggs will be characterized by hard-shelled eggs when fed on calcium-rich foods.

 Lack of calcium among layers will lead to the production of thin or soft-shelled eggs.
-Obviously, this is not the quality of eggs you are looking forward to.
+Obviously, this is not the quality of eggs you look forward to.

 Feeding Your Flock is a Group Exercise